Gares95/pdsnd_github/README.md

  - Data about the trip duration.
  - Data about the users.

+ Library that the program uses:
+ - time
+ - pandas
+ - numpy

 ### Files used
 Files:
  - **bikeshare.py**: The python program